AtomLinter/linter-coffeelint/README.md

   'coffeelintExecutablePath': null #coffeelint path. run 'which coffeelint' to find the path
 ```

+**Note**: This plugin finds the nearest coffeelint.json file and uses the `-f` command line argument to use that file, so you may not use the `-f` argument in the linter settings.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: